Malakai456/SOEN-341---PROJECT-1---SI-X-3/README.md

 For the backend:

 We will be using either Node.js + Express or PHP.
 This will allow the frontend to interact with the backend data.
 In addition, this is necessary for handling user authentication and also QR code generation.

+For the database we will use a relation database such as MySQL (or PostgreSQL if hosting is required) for defining schemas, constraints, and querying data and store all user accounts, roles, events, ticket claims, etc.
+Access can be made through the backend (Node/Express or Django) using safe parameterized queries or an ORM.
+(TBD)